-But, most licensed counselors recommend video sessions for the most beneficial talk therapy.
+However, most licensed counselors recommend video session for the most beneficial talk therapy.

 Online therapy is a virtual connection between the patient and a licensed therapist.
-Talk therapy and cognitive behavioral therapy, otherwise known as CBT are usually offered.
+Talk therapy and cognitive behavioral therapy, otherwise known as , are usually offered.
 Some therapy methods are unavailable by way of online therapy.
 It is important to note, however, that while online therapy has plenty of research backing it, it does have some limitations.

 Benefits of Online Therapy

-We’ve outlined some of our favourite benefits of online therapy:
+We’ve outlined some of our favourite benefits of online therapy below:

-Online therapy is more private than face-to-face therapy.
-Especially when the method of communication is email or online chat.
-The patient can withhold any information they see fit.
+Online therapy is more private than face-to-face therapy, especially when the method of communication is email or online chat.
+In these instances, the patient can withhold any information based on their own discretion.
 This provides more comfort and privacy to patients who are new to therapy.